Tiltedprogrammer/spec/README.md

 # spec
 A repository that contain some benchmarks for partial evaluation of different GPU application scenarios leveraging [AnyDSL framework](https://anydsl.github.io/ "AnyDSL project") and CUDA.
+Benchmarks are available as Python notebooks.

 # Implementations
 * Multiple string matching: